Vote Greg Henderson for City Director Position 10

 Little Rock is a different city than it was 30 years ago.
 The city needs to continue to look for new ideas and continue to work toward growth and prosperity.
-That is why I am running for City Director in position 10.
+That is why I am running for City Director in Position 10, which is a City Wide position..
 I believe in this city, and that together we can grow and evolve into a great city.
 To get there we need fresh ideas and a willingness to work with those around us to get them done.

-As City Director I want to fight for renter’s rights to a habitable space.
-Arkansas as a whole ranks last nationally in renters rights.
-Landlords are not required to even provide a habitable structure, can evict without cause, and have no requirements to maintain the property.
+I want to fight for renter’s rights to a habitable space.
 I want to work to establish a baseline rental rights initiative through a combination of adjustments to city code, ordinances, and lobbying to the state for new legislation.

 Quality of Life

 As City Director I want to approach the quality of life as a part of long term city planning to make sure the pieces we build today connect with those of tomorrow.
-That means connecting trails across the city into parks and new planning districts.
-It means creating a master plan for how our various long term development efforts fit together.
-Finally, it means safeguarding our city’s parks and recreation from commercial interest, keeping them free for everyone to enjoy.
+I will work on a master plan connecting trails across the city into parks and new planning districts, and then safeguarding our city’s parks and recreation from commercial interest, keeping them free for everyone to enjoy.

 As City Director I will continue to fight against projects like the I-30 expansion, I will work to make trails a part of our city master plan, and I will look at outdated building codes that hurt growth.